My goal was to have at least one name

 Henri David (died 1999) and the couple lived

-in a farmhouse near Paris, France with her
+in a farmhouse near Paris, France, with her

 daughter and their son.
-She has not given an
+She did not

-interview of any kind since she 'dropped
+interview of any kind afyer she 'dropped

-acting' up until her death fan mail was
+acting'.
+Up until her death fan mail was

 still sent to the reclusive actor.